 To tack the plywood to the frames, I used a staple gun and finish nails.
 Just one or two of them weren’t sitting flush and they needed to be finished with a hammer.
 But in general, that step was easy because the slightly thinner plywood wasn’t that challenging for the gun as the thicker MDF would be.
 Once the bottoms were fixed, I drilled mounting holes for the knobs (a few millimetres above the centre line) and hand sanded the tops.

 It was time to fix the rails to the legs.
-I pre-drilled holes using a self-centring drill bit and fixed the rails with silver screws that matched colour with aluminium slides.
+I pre-drilled holes using a self-centring drill bit and fixed the rails with silver screws that matched the colour of the aluminium slides.

 I realised that the top drawer still needed some kind of guide to eliminate tilting down when it was pulled out.
 I thought about consistency and of course simpleness and there was only one idea I came up with – another set of aluminium rails.
 The same process as the last time, but there was no need to countersink holes and I used silver pan head screws.
 Even if they wouldn’t be seen – the installation was done properly.